 - students enrolled in a school but studying part time in college

 Students who are recorded using LDM code 321 will count as lagged students for funding purposes.

 Bespoke data collection for free meals and the pupil premium

-Participating colleges are required to submit data to ESFA to enable pupil premium and service child premium payments to be calculated.
-This information will be collected through a bespoke data return in December 2017.
+Participating colleges are required to submit this data to ESFA.
+We will use the data to calculate pupil premium and service child premium funding.
+We will collect this information using a bespoke data return in December 2020.

-Pupil premium and service child premium allocations for delivery in 2017 to 2018 academic year (the final 7 months of the financial year 2017 to 2018 and the first five months of the 2018 to 2019 financial year) will be based on the information submitted by colleges by 12 December 2017.
-Per pupil levels of pupil premium funding for 2017 to 2018 financial year have not yet been confirmed.
+Pupil premium and service child premium allocations for delivery in 2020 to 2021 academic year (the final 7 months of the financial year 2019 to 2020 and the first five months of the 2020 to 2021 financial year) will be based on the information submitted by colleges in December 2020.
+Pupil premium funding rates for 2020 to 2021 financial year have not yet been confirmed.
 Further information on pupil premium eligibility is available in the ‘additional funding section – pupil premium’ section of this guide.

 School to school service (S2S)

 The school to school (S2S) system allows schools, further education and sixth-form colleges (directly recruiting 14- to 16- year-olds), and local authorities to securely share student information.
 Information on how schools and local authorities should send student records and other information is published on GOV.UK.